microsoft/CollectServiceFabricData/docs/dllConfiguration.md

 CollectSFData can use a certificate for authorization to Azure.
 The certificate can be stored in the following locations:
-- in local file
+- local file
-- in local cert store
+- local cert store
 - base64 string
 - keyvault

 ## Implementing Collector